askkaz/docs/develop/guides/screensavers.md

 **Additional Resources**
 * Documentation on entry points and private screensavers: https://sdkdocs.roku.com/display/sdkdoc/Screensavers
-* Sample code for additional example screensaver apps: https://roku.app.box.com/s/zrs06qiz4ss4gs2bwt02pbi3cn5us1i4
+* Sample code for screensaver examples: https://roku.app.box.com/s/zrs06qiz4ss4gs2bwt02pbi3cn5us1i4

 > :information_source: Special thanks and credit to Jason Benjamin for the artwork used in these screensaver examples. **Jason** ([@PerfectHue](https://www.instagram.com/perfecthue)) is based in Los Angeles and is focused on crafting motion graphics, Virtual Reality, and interactive design experiences.
 You can find his body of work at [perfecthue.com](http://www.perfecthue.com).